jundalisay/superb/content/en/research/smith/astronomy/descartes.md

 Whatever motion was lost by one part of the aether was communicated to some other*.
 Whatever was acquired by one part of the aethre, was derived from some other.

-> *Translator's note=  This is now the law of conservation of energy
+> *Superphysics note: This is now the law of conservation of energy

 Thus, through an eternal revolution from rest to motion and motion to rest, the amount of motion in the whole was always the same.